Hearing loss is commonly considered a degenerative condition caused by aging or prolonged exposure to loud sounds.

 Tinnitus is the perception of sound without an external auditory stimulus.

-To put it simply, you hear sounds that aren't really there.
+To put it simply, you hear ringing sounds that aren't there.

-Usually, it's a ringing in the ears, but it can be anything from a soft whistle to a loud whine.
+Usually, it's a ringing noise in the ears, but it can be a soft whistle, buzzing, or humming.

 The ringing or sound may either be intermittent or continual.